UnconvRS/ThermalDissociation/tcl_scripts/README.md

 The script will read results starting from the first restart case and up to the last restart case.
 These can be set on the lines with `set num_rest_folder_init 7` and `set num_rest_folder_final 12`.
 Replace 7 and 12 with your preferred start and end cases.

-#### 4. LAMMPS Data File Name:
+#### 4. Molecular Topology File:

-The name of the LAMMPS data file from which to read the topological data.
-This can be modified on the line with `set datafile_name "MwHydarteTime0.data"`.
+The name of the file from which to read the topological data.
+This can be a LAMMPS `.data` or a GROMACS `.gro` file.
+The type of the topology file is specified in the line `set mol_type "lmp_data"`.
+The topology file should be located in the parent directory.

 #### 5. LAMMPS Trajectory File Name: